“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 The main reason why this topic made the list was to point out that I didn’t meet anyone worth my time and introducing to my family until much later in this decade.
 I also didn’t spend most of my twenties dating the same person and not being able to figure out who I was apart from the relationship.

-I was blessed with the opportunity to develop my personality, character and passions on my own.
-And because I focused on developing a strong foundation of who I am and who God sees me , I could present a more complete person to a man, when the time came for our paths to cross.
+I was blessed with the opportunity to develop my personality, character, and passions on my own.
+And because I focused on developing a strong foundation of who I am and who God sees me as, I could present a more complete person to a man, when the time came for our paths to cross.

 3. Move abroad by myself and obtain a work visa